theteamaei/theteamaei/README.md

 The Official Website of TeamAei

+## Description

+This represents the TeamAei.
+All of the events and updates will be displayed here.

+## Members

+Listed below are the contributors for this project.

+* James Allen Tadique
+* Genessa Nepomuceno

+# Project Rules

+Contributors need to follow listed rules to ensure a more clean and readable project.

+## Branching

+The branch names is essential and important in project development.
+Branch name represents on what section the contributors are working on.

+### Branch Development

+Branch naming for development is labeled by **lastname-dev**.
+This will represent who is the contributor for the development. **(Ex. tadique-dev)**

+### Branch Issue

+Branch naming for issues is labeled by **issue_id** This will represent the fixed or patch for the issue to be resolved. **(Ex.
+TTA1)**

+### Issues

+Issues are either bugs, enhancements or development for the project.
+Always make an appropriate title that best describes the issue.

+Steps:
+* Create a new issue.
+* Make a approriate title for the issue
+* Assign it to the developer.
+* Assign appropriate milestone and label for the merge request.
+* Submit the issue.

+### Merge Request

+Merge request is the act of merging branches for deployment.

+Steps:
+* Create a merge request.
+* Make a approriate title for the merge request.
+Make sure to put **WIP:** before the title to let us know that it is still in progress.
+* Assign it to the code reviewers.
+* Assign appropriate milestone and label for the merge request.
+It should be the same milestone and label for the issue.
+* Untick **Delete source branch when merge request is accepted.** in the Merge Options.
+* Submit the merge request.

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue,